Healthcare Training Institute - Quality Education since 1979

 I find that by visualizing the end result of these small changes, clients like Jerry can often find the motivation to put bitterness and despair behind them.
 Jerry also found that rehearsing these visualizations helped him be more patient with Olga’s need for stricter rules at home.

-On this track, we have discussed five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
+In this section, we have discussed five conflicting aspects of the unfaithful partner’s response to the disclosure of the affair.
 These five conflicting aspects of the unfaithful partner’s response are relief, impatience, absence of guilt, isolation, and self-disgust.

-On the next track, we will discuss three gender differences in the unfaithful partner’s emotional response to an affair.
+In the next section, we will discuss three gender differences in the unfaithful partner’s emotional response to an affair.
 The three gender differences we will focus on are what kind of partner is sought, what justifies an affair, and what internal tensions the affair causes.